NyantasticUwU/nstd/README.md

 # Platform support
 The `core` module can be used ***ANYWHERE***.
 It doesn't rely on ***ANY*** other libraries, including standard libraries.
-The `std` module will work on *most* platforms and has been tested to build for Windows, macOS, and Linux.
+Other modules will work on *most* platforms and have been tested to build for Windows, macOS, and Linux.

 # Module overview
-- `nstd`: Everything NSTD.
+- `nstd`
-    - `core`: Modules that don't rely on any other libraries.
+    - `core`
         - `arch`
         - `char_types`
         - `def`